Failure of employers to properly train seamen can cause serious accidents. It can lead to injury and even death.

 When an injury is due to negligence of the employer, it is possible to get compensation for any damages.
 Damages can include pain and suffering, lost wages, and medical bills.

 Our maritime lawyers at The Law Offices of L. Clayton Burgess conduct thorough investigations.
 To identify the source of liability we develop strong claims with employment records or witness statements.
 We also consult invaluable industry-leading maritime law experts.

-The Personal Injury Attorneys at Law Offices of L. Clayton Burgess are committed to successful and full recovery of lost wages, vocational rehabilitation, medical bills, pain and suffering, and lost earning capacity.
-Families who tragically lost their loved ones in fatal harbor accidents need our experienced maritime law attorneys to secure their maximum compensation.
+The Personal Injury Attorneys at Law Offices of L. Clayton Burgess commit to successful and full recovery of damages.
+Families who have tragically lost their loved ones in fatal harbor accidents need our experienced maritime law attorneys to secure their maximum compensation.

 Call our office today for a FREE review of your personal injury case.
 We typically work on a contingent agreement basis, which means our fees are contingent upon the outcome of your case.

 Don’t Delay!
 You may have a valid claim!
 Let us help you get your compensation before the statute of limitations expires!